davidsphillipus-del/Lab04/README.md

 ### Validation Rules
 - All required fields must be filled
 - Email must follow valid format (regex validation)
+- Programme must be at least 2 characters long
 - Year of study must be selected
 - Real-time validation on field blur
 - Form submission prevented if validation fails